 Divorce is the legal dissolution of marriage.
+The Indian Divorce Act was drafted into the Indian legal system in the year 1869.
+In India divorce rules and procedure vary according to the community of the couple.
 A divorce is among the most traumatic misfortunes for any couple.
 The entire process of divorce that starts from coping up with emotional ups and downs to contesting for the long awaited divorce decree for several months is definitely a tough affair to get through.
-Before opting for a divorce one should be aware of the fact that a divorce procedure in India extents for almost a year and in some special cases of disputes the procedure may continue for years.
+Before opting for a divorce one should be aware of the fact that a divorce procedure in India extends for almost a year and in some special cases of disputes the procedure may continue for years.

 Since India is a land of varied religious communities having their own marriage laws, the divorce procedure too varies, according to the community of the couple seeking divorce.
 All Hindus as well as Buddhists, Sikhs and Jains can seek divorce under the Hindu Marriage Act 1955 according to the divorce laws in India.
 The Muslim, Christian and Parsi communities, on the other hand, have their own laws governing marriage and divorce.
 Spouses belonging to different communities and castes can seek divorce under the Special Marriage Act, 1956.
 There is also the Foreign Marriage Act 1969, governing divorce laws in marriages where either partner belongs to another nationality.